 The history and development of local, state, and federal law enforcement agencies, as well as organizational structure, goals, methods, and effectiveness of law enforcement practices, will be discussed.
 Current issues facing various levels of law enforcement will be examined.
 Students will gain a better understanding of the role law enforcement plays within society and the criminal justice system.
-Students will be exposed to the historical development and contemporary status of law enforcement, the judicial system, and correctional systems as they relate to one another.
-In addition, the development of critical thinking skills in relation to criminal behavior, justice, and correctional philosophies will be stressed.
 Prerequisite: CRJ 101.

-CRJ 210 Research Methods I: Design and Data Collection 3 Semester Hours
+CRJ 210 Research Methods I: Design and Data Collection

 Presents the basic principles of qualitative and quantitative research methods, including experimental studies, focus groups, interviews, and surveys.
 It addresses study design, implementation, interpretation, and presentation.
 Prerequisite: CRJ 101, SOC 101, or PSY 101.
-(Note: This is the same course as PSY 210 and SOC 210.)
+(Note: This is the same course as PSY 310 and SOC 210.)